-Third place in The 148th Open continued a fine sequence in the majors for Finau.
-Three top-10 finishes in 2018, including a tie for ninth at The Open, were followed by a share of fifth in the 2019 Masters before Finau improved on that placing at Royal Portrush.
+Third place in the 2019 Open at Royal Portrush continued a fine sequence in the majors, three top-10 finishes in 2018, including The Open, being followed by a tie for fifth in the 2019 Masters.

-He came joint 18th in his maiden Open at Royal Troon in 2016, while in his first two majors the previous season he was 14th at the U.S. Open and 10th in the PGA Championship.
-Finau first represented the United States in the Junior Ryder Cup in 2004 and 2006.
+Was joint 18th in his maiden Open at Royal Troon in 2016, while in his first two majors the previous season was 14th at the 2015 U.S Open and 10th in the PGA Championship.
+Played the Junior Ryder Cup in 2004 and 2006.